NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Constructing a Client Cookie {#clientCookie}

 The Client Cookie is a **cryptographic** nonce and should be treated as such.
-For simplicity, it can be calculated from Server IP Address, and a secret known only to the Client.
+For simplicity, it can be calculated from Server IP Address, and a Client Secret known only to the Client that is changed whenever an IP address previously used by the Client is no longer available.
 The Client Cookie SHOULD have at least 64-bits of entropy.

+Except for when the Client IP address changes, there is no need to change the Client Secret often if a secure pseudorandom function (like [@!SipHash-2.4]) is used.
+It is reasonable to change the Client secret then only if it has been compromised or after a relatively long period of time such as no longer than a year.

 It is RECOMMENDED but not required that the following pseudorandom function be used to construct the Client Cookie: